cyn0x8/modlauncher/readme.md

 Just drag `modlauncher.zip` into your mods folder and you're good to go!

-When in the main menu, press `TAB` to open the launcher UI and your `BACK` key to close it.
-While it's open, you'll see banners of any mods that have bound to the launcher.
-You can navigate between them with your `UI_LEFT` and `UI_RIGHT` keys, and press your `ACCEPT` key to "launch" the selected mod.
-You can also cancel the selection by pressing `BACK` before the state transition starts.
+When in the main menu, press `TAB` to open the launcher's grid view, and then use your UI keys to navigate and select a mod to open.

 ## Dependencies